sedc-codecademy/skwd8-05-oopcsharp/g6/VideoRentalApp/README.md

-# Movie Rental App Requriements
+# Video Rental App Requriements

-Movie rental app where we can rent movies online.
+Video rental app where we can rent movie videos online.

+## Part 1
 1. The solution will have 2 class libraries and 1 application console project:
 	- Application (console app)
 	- Business domain (class library)